zz-systems/zacc/README.md

 ```

 ## Current state
 * In development!
-* Tests insufficent (Only two different CPU's tested)
-* Successfully used in [cacophony](https://github.com/zz-systems/cacophony) - a coherent noise library
+* Used in [cacophony](https://github.com/zz-systems/cacophony) - a coherent noise library

 ### Tested hardware: